-Performance at Deutsches Technikmuseum in collaboration with Decolonize Berlin
+Performance at Deutsches Technikmuseum in collaboration with

-The performance was part of a larger project developed in collaboration with Decolonize Berlin, with another separate performance by Philip Kojo Metz.
-The project took up the difficult task of taking down an installation designed by Hans-Jürgen Buchert, a white German sculptor, in the 90’s that rendered an inaccurate representation of the inside of a slave trade cargo ship.
-The installation was situated within Lifeworld Ship, the Navigation and Shipping Department of the Deutsches Technikmuseum Berlin, with the intentions of introducing the history of the Brandenburg-Prussian slave trade and contextualizing the booming shipping economy within the framework of colonialism.
-The installation contains 82 life-sized figurines placed behind a metal cage, depicting representations of black people in humiliating and inaccurate ways.
-The installation was open to the public for 17 years and was publicly criticized for the last several years by a diverse set of voices.
-Yet, it closed officially just under one year ago, after I successfully demanded its immediate closure upon the initiation of the project.
+The performance was part of a larger project developed in collaboration with Dekoloniale, with another separate performance by Philip Kojo Metz.
+The project took up the difficult task of taking down an installation designed by Hans-Jürgen Buchert, a white German set designer, in the 90’s that rendered an inaccurate representation of the inside of a slave trade cargo ship.
+The installation was situated within “Lifeworld Ship”, the exhibition of the Navigation and Shipping Department of the Deutsches Technikmuseum Berlin, with the intention of introducing the role of Brandenburg-Prussia in the Transatlantic slave trade and contextualizing Europe’s booming shipping economy within the framework of colonialism.
+The installation contained 82 life-sized figurines placed behind a metal cage, depicting representations of the enslaved in humiliating, casual, and inaccurate ways.
+In its failed attempt to metaphorically interpret the idea of “the human being as an object of trade”, the installation, situated within an educational context for younger audiences, violently inserted a false, visual narrative of history into Germany’s public consciousness.
+The installation was open to the public for 17 years and was publicly criticized for the last several years by activists and civil society groups.
+In June of 2019, it was finally officially closed upon the initiation of the project.

-The residue from the performance, including the dust and supplies, a full live stream, and an ever-changing installation was present in Eve of Intuition, a process-oriented solo exhibition and residency at The Institute for Endotic Research (TIER).
+The residue from the performance, including the dust and supplies, a full-length live stream, and an ever-changing installation was present in Eve of Intuition, a process-oriented solo exhibition and residency at The Institute for Endotic Research (TIER).
 During my presence at TIER, I used the exhibition space as a studio and casual meeting space to explore ideas related to intuition and uncover strategies to disrupt the flow of maintenance of oppressive systems, through interdisciplinary means.

-Thank you to everyone who made the performance and celebration of the renaming of M*Straße festival possible, it was a deeply rewarding day
+Thank you to everyone who made the performance and celebration of the long-overdue renaming of M*Straße festival possible, it was a deeply rewarding day

-📸Credit: SDTB / Hattendorf
+Image Credit: SDTB / Hattendorf